Christmas in Iceland

-Christmas in Iceland (Jól) starts four weeks before proper Christmas, which begins on 24 December (Aðfangadagur) and ends thirteen days later on 6 January (Epiphany).
+Christmas in Iceland (Jól) starts four weeks before proper Christmas, which begins on 24 December (Aðfangadagur) and ends thirteen days later on 6 January (Þrettándinn, coinciding with Epiphany).

 Traditionally, one candle is lit each Sunday, until four candles are lit on the 24th.
 At 6:00 p.m. church bells ring to start the Christmas celebration.
 The religiously observant and/or traditional Icelanders will attend mass at this time, while the secular Icelanders will begin their holiday meal immediately.
 After the meal is finished, they open gifts and spend the evening together.
 In Iceland people over the Yule holidays most often eat smoked lamb, ptarmigan, and turkey.
 Pork is also very popular.

 Thirteen days before 24 December, children will leave their shoes by a window so that the 13 Yule Lads (jólasveinarnir) can leave small gifts in their shoes.
 The Yule Lads are the sons of two trolls, Grýla and Leppalúði, living in the Icelandic mountains.
 Each of the Yule Lads is known for a different kind of mischief (for example slamming doors, stealing meat, stealing milk or eating the candles).
 Yule Lads traditionally wear early Icelandic wool clothing but are now known for the more recognizable red and white suit.

 Each home typically sets up a Christmas tree indoors in the living room, with most decorating it on 11 December.
 In addition to the decorations, presents are put underneath the tree.
 It is also a tradition in many homes to boil fish (skate) on the 23rd.
 The day is known as Saint Thorlak mass (Þorláksmessa).